Penguin-0/lil-games/README.md

 | Who's Line | Given a line from Lessons in Love, can you determine who said it?|

 ## Usage
-1. From the Main Menu screen, click the button in the top left to launch the minigame.
+1. From the Main Menu screen, click the button in the top right to launch the minigame.
    ![image](https://github.com/user-attachments/assets/c8f5024b-1895-4300-85d3-f1f1957d20cb)

 ## Installation